SIBO, short for small intestinal bacterial overgrowth, may be one of the most common gastrointestinal issues you’ve never heard about.

-Your small intestines consist of the duodenum, the ileum and the jejunum.
-These sections of the small intestines are primarily responsible for the breakdown and absorption of nutrients, foods and supplements/hormones that you are taking by mouth.
+Your small intestines consist of the duodenum, the ileum, and the jejunum.
+These sections of the small intestines are primarily responsible for the breakdown and absorption of nutrients, foods, and supplements/hormones that you are taking by mouth.

 This should be compared to the large intestine which consists of the cecum, ascending colon, transverse colon, descending colon, sigmoid and rectum.

-The primary function of the large intestines is to absorb water and nutrients (Biotin, Vitamin K, etc.) which are created by colonic bacteria from fermentation of food.
+The primary function of the large intestines is to absorb water and nutrients (Biotin, Vitamin K, etc.) which are created by colonic bacteria from the fermentation of food.

-Under normal circumstances your large intestines should have significantly more bacteria than your small intestines.
+Under normal circumstances, your large intestines should have significantly more bacteria than your small intestines.

 So what’s the big deal with SIBO?

 As the name implies, this condition results in excessive bacteria (both good and bad forms) in the small intestines.